-If you’re just looking to make sure that you’ve got the best non-stick pan around, then we think the T-fal E93808 Professional Total Nonstick Fry Pan is the way to go.
+We decided to test and review some of the best non-stick pans on the market!
+We think the T-fal E93808 Professional Total Nonstick Fry Pan is the way to go.
 Whether you’re suffering from tired Teflon or just plain sick of your old cookware, there’s a lot to be said for non-stick pans.

 Top 5 Non-Stick Pans